 And then… you brew!

-Once complete, swirl the carafe vigorously, or transfer to a pouring carafe, and serve the coffee over ice.
+Once complete, swirl the coffee vigorously, or transfer to a pouring carafe (we like serving from a Chemex or other glass pitcher), and serve the coffee over ice.

 If brewed correctly, the coffee should be sweet, clean, and full of character.
 If you are experiencing a lack of definition, try adjusting the grind size.